 Once the judgment and court-approved writ of possession is obtained, the landlord may deliver the documents to the local county sheriff to execute the judgment and complete the eviction.

 Related California Court Forms

-Complaint (Form UD-100): Completed by the plaintiff and their lawyer, it details the reasons for the eviction.
-It must be filed at the county courthouse of the county where the property is located.
+- Complaint (Form UD-100): Completed by the plaintiff and their lawyer, it details the reasons for the eviction.
+It must be filed at the county courthouse where the property is located.

-Summons (Form SUM-130): The official notice of a lawsuit, to be filed with the complaint and cover sheet.
+- Summons (Form SUM-130): The official lawsuit notice is to be filed with the complaint and cover sheet.
 A copy should be served to the tenant after the courthouse filing.

-Answer (Form UD-105): Form used by the tenant to agree with or deny the statements made in the complaint.
+- Answer (Form UD-105): The form is used by the tenant to agree with or deny the statements made in the complaint.

-Writ of Possession (EJ-130): Once approved by the court, this form enables a landlord to ask the sheriff to remove their tenant.
+- Writ of Possession (EJ-130): Once the court approves, this form enables a landlord to ask the sheriff to remove their tenant.